pauljoohyunkim/crypticizer/README.md

 'q' key for quitting.

+'d' key for dumping to plaintext.

+'L' key (Shift + l) for loading the dumped file back.
+(Use with caution.)

 ## Usage (Detailed)
 To start a project, simply create an empty directory and navigate to it, then run the program.